 The Body Loves Regularity: Consistent meal times makes for a happy body.

-Avoid Iced Foods And Drinks To Promote A Healthy Digestion: Cold Contracts, Warm Expands, it's the basic law of thermodynamics.
+Avoid Iced Foods And Drinks To Promote A Healthy Digestion: The the basic law of thermodynamics is that cold contracts and warm expands.
 In the body this manifests as the contraction of cells and the body’s inhabitation in the release of necessary enzymes.
 To increase and promote the release of healthy digestive enzymes from your gut, we must introduce room temperature/warming foods.

-Keep It Simple: Eating products that come from the earth: meats, veggies, fruits, nuts, grains.
+Keep It Simple: Eat products that come from the earth: meats, veggies, fruits, nuts and grains.
 If its comes in a box the body has to figure out what you just consumed and how to break it down.
-Remember, Twinkies don't make blood.
-Be gentle on yourself: transitioning your diet is hard, go slow and be kind.
+Remember, Twinkies don’t make blood.
+Be gentle on yourself: transitioning your diet is hard, so go slow and be kind.
 Mistakes happen.

 Try Gluten Free: Its not for everybody, but if you have an inflammatory condition it can help dramatically.

-Fat Is Good, Don't Be Scared Of It: Your body needs fat to absorb crucial vitamins and mineral, a lack of fat can cause a lack of these nutrients.
-Some examples of healthy fats are: avocados, coconut oil, butter (yup, I said butter, you're welcome), olive oil (you can cook with it! its OK), raw milk, bacon, eggs, and fish oils.
+Fat Is Good, Don’t Be Scared Of It: Your body needs fat to absorb crucial vitamins and minerals and a lack of fat can cause a lack of these nutrients.
+Some examples of healthy fats are: avocados, coconut oil, butter (yup, I said butter, you’re welcome), olive oil (you can cook with it! its OK), raw milk, bacon, eggs and fish oils.

-The Foods You Eat Don't Translate Directly Into Cholesterol: Cholesterol is the cause of inflammation.
+The Foods You Eat Don’t Translate Directly Into Cholesterol: Cholesterol is the cause of inflammation.
 Your body does not produce cholesterol from the foods you eat.
-Rather when we eat processed foods and hydrogenated oils, these cause inflammatory conditions in the body.
+Rather, when we eat processed foods and hydrogenated oils, they cause inflammatory conditions in the body.
 In turn cholesterol is produced to decrease the inflammation.